AyaElbelasi/rc-car/README.md

-# RC Car — RF Remote-Controlled Car (no microcontroller)
+# RC Car: RF Remote-Controlled Car (no microcontroller)

 This is a four-wheel remote-controlled car and its handheld remote, built for a university electronics project.
 The point of interest is that there is no microcontroller anywhere in